trinhnguyen1810/AndroidPreWork/README.md

 ## Notes

-It took me quite a bit to familiarize myself with Github.
+It took me quite some time to familiarize myself with Github as I barely use it before.
 Additionally, Kotlin syntax wasn't easy to remember without practicing a lot as I mainly use Python.

 ## License